Karribalu/speer/README.md

 <h3>Configuration setup</h3>
 We need to add some application properties before we start executing.

 <h4>MongoDB Cluster</h4>
 <span>We are using MongoDB atlas for this assignment.</span><br>
-<span>It is cloud version of MongoDB integrated with Elastic Search, so you dont have worry about setting it up in local.</span>
+<span>It is cloud version of MongoDB integrated with Elasticsearch, so you dont have worry about setting it up in local.</span>
 <h5>Steps to setup the MongoDB cluster and index creation</h5>
 <ol>
 <li>Create a free MongoDB Cluster following these steps <br/><a>https://www.mongodb.com/basics/clusters/mongodb-cluster-setup#:~:text=about%20storage%20capacity.-,Creating%20a%20MongoDB%20Cluster,-Depending%20on%20your</a></li>